MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 >
 > If you have conflicts for the [OutlookDefaultLabel](#set-a-different-default-label-for-outlook) setting, the configuration is taken from the first policy setting, according to the policy order in the admin center.
 >
-> This exception was removed as part of the [2.9.109.0](unifiedlabelingclient-version-release-history.md#version-291090-public-preview) public preview.
+> This exception was removed as part of the [2.9.109.0](unifiedlabelingclient-version-release-history.md#version-291090) release.

 #### Available advanced settings for label policies